Mum’s funeral was held on Wednesday afternoon.

 He did a brilliant job, speaking for ten minutes.
 Mum had requested something that showed

 she hadn’t always been boring.
-It was hard turning turning hilarious family stories into something that other people would find amusing, or at least smile at, but I’m proud that I achieved that.
+It was hard turning hilarious family stories into something that other people would find amusing, or at least smile at, but I’m proud that I achieved that.

 Mum’s favourite flowers were yellow roses and they’re what Dad always bought for her.